GreptimeTeam/greptime-proto/.github/pull_request_template.md

 ## Checklist

-- [ ]  I have written the necessary rustdoc comments.
+- [ ]  I have written the necessary comments.
 - [ ]  I have added the necessary unit tests and integration tests.